- Download our Moving to Frankfurt Guide (PDF)

 + PRO: Vibrant nightlife and entertainment scene

-There’s always a fun night out to be had in Frankfurt with a myriad of options including cocktail lounges, local bars, nightclubs and venues with live music.
+There’s always a fun night out to be had in Frankfurt with myriad options including cocktail lounges, local bars, nightclubs and venues with live music.
 Areas in the north of the city offer the best nightlife atmosphere, such as Fressgasse, Zeil and Römerberg.

 + PRO: Lots to see and do